SumantaBhattacharya/react-lab/readme.md

 > *Redux Thunk and Redux Saga These are both middleware libraries for handling side effects (like async API calls) in Redux.*

 >  *Redux Toolkit (RTK) brings a lot more abstraction*

+> In JavaScript, you cannot use an assignment (=) directly in an export default statement unless the variable (service) is already declared earlier in the file.

+> The children prop in React is a special prop that represents the content nested inside a component.

+>The forwardRef function is a higher-order component that allows you to pass a ref from a parent component to a child component.
+This is useful when you want to access a DOM element or a class component instance directly from the parent component.

+> The useId hook is a React hook that generates a unique ID for each instance of the component.
+This is useful for accessibility purposes, such as associating a label with an input element.

+> How do you perform side effects after a component renders in React?
+By using the useEffect hook, useLayoutEffect hook and componentDidUpdate.